ouspg/ouspg-open/about/README.md

 # What is OUSPG

 TLDR; We break software.
-We learn from it, and empower
-the world ship more secure software.
+We learn from it, and empower the world ship more secure software.
 We are pretty good at is and it is likely that some software you depend on, is more secure because of us.

-# Examples
+# Unlocked Achievements

 Below, we give practical examples of our work.